serai-dex/serai/docs/integrations/Instructions.md

 ### Shorthand

-Shorthand is an enum which expands to an In Instruction (External).
+Shorthand is an enum which expands to an Refundable In Instruction.

 ##### Raw

-Raw Shorthand encodes a raw In Instruction in a Data, with no further processing.
+Raw Shorthand encodes a raw Refundable In Instruction in a Data, with no further processing.
 This is a verbose fallback option for infrequent use cases not covered by Shorthand.

 ##### Swap

-  - `origin`  (Option\<ExternalAddress>): In Instruction's `origin`.
+  - `origin`  (Option\<ExternalAddress>): Refundable In Instruction's `origin`.
   - `coin`    (Coin):                     Coin to swap funds for.
   - `minimum` (Amount):                   Minimum amount of `coin` to receive.
   - `out`     (Out Instruction):          Final destination for funds.